IsThereAnyDeal/API/blueprint.md

 2. User allows access for your app
 3. Request is redirected back to a `redirect URI` with an *authorization code* which you will use to get token or with *token* itself, depending on the grant type you used.
 4. With token acquired you may finally access API endpoints

+## Scope

+OAuth requests requires you to define `scope` when you ask usesr to authorize the app.
+Scope is used to tell a user what your app may do.
+You should always define the minimal scope your app will really need.

 ## Grant types